4domm/distributed-cache/README.md

-# simple key value storage in pure cpp
+# simple key value storage for caching (similar to redis or memcached)